 An interim Steering Group of organisations has provided the strategic direction for GAROP’s work since December 2016.
-The current Terms of Reference for the GAROP Steering Group came into effect in August 2018.
-Five of the places on the Steering Group were up for election in September 2018.
-The five elected members and the four continuing members are listed below.
-The four continuing members will vacate their places in September 2019 when these remaining four places will be up for election.
+The current Terms of Reference for the GAROP Steering Group came into effect in October 2019.
+The nine elected members and the observer member are listed below.
 The Steering Group is supported by a Secretariat Coordinator.

 GAROP Steering Group